Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 After mixing the ingredients, pouring, and cutting the soap, they leave it to cure for 4–6 weeks which hardens the soap and increases its longevity.

 The ingredients include olive and organic coconut oils (no palm oil), castor oil, sodium lactate (a salt solution derived from the natural fermentation of sugars found in corn and beets), and steam-distilled essential oils.
+All ingredients are vegan and cruelty-free.

 Choose between unscented, orange bliss, and lemon zest scents.

 You can even choose your packaging.
-If it’s a gift, maybe opt for the compostable kraft paper box.
+If it’s a gift, opt for the compostable kraft paper box.
 Or if it’s for yourself, just select the naked packaging option.

 About RFRESH Soaps